shepherdxix/ProjectPulse/README.md

 - **Express:** For building the RESTful API and handling HTTP requests.

 **Python:**
-- **Customized Chatbot:** For processing and retrieving project papers.
+- **Customized Chatbot:** For data and personnel information retrieval

 ## Project Structure